adamsjr8576/Project2_NumberGuesser/README.md

 <img src="images/number-guesser-logo" alt="Number Guesser Logo">

-<h4>The purpose for this project was to practice HTML, CSS, and JavaScript for the Front-End Engineering course at Turing during Module 1.</h4>
+The purpose for this project was to practice HTML, CSS, and JavaScript for the Front-End Engineering course at Turing during Module 1.

 ## Background